Study Implicates Neural Stem Cell Defects in Smooth Brain Syndrome

 Previous research on the causes of lissencephaly has relied on mouse models of the disease, which suggested that the main driver of the disorder was a defect in the ability of young neurons to migrate to the correct location in the brain.
 But Arnold Kriegstein, MD, PhD, professor of neurology, director of the Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research at UCSF, and co-senior author, says there are significant drawbacks to this approach.

-“Unlike the human brain, the mouse brain is naturally smooth,” Kriegstein said.
+“Unlike the human brain, the mouse brain is naturally smooth,” said Kriegstein, who is also a member of the UCSF Weill Institute for Neurosciences.
 “If you are studying a disease that leads to a smooth brain in humans, it’s a challenge to study it in an animal that normally has a smooth brain.”

 The mouse brain also lacks a type of neural stem cell called outer radial glia, which were discovered by Kriegstein’s group in 2010.
 These cells are thought to have played a crucial role in the massive expansion in size and complexity of the primate brain relative to other mammals over the course of evolution.